Cydhra/mpirion/README.md

 I mainly created this library for my own projects, so while designing I only target Criterion features I explicitly need.
-For example, the library forces the use of `iter_custom` for measurements, and does not support multiple benchmark targets per file.
+For example, the library forces the use of `iter_custom` for measurements, and currently does not support custom measurement functions that don't accept nanoseconds.
 If you need more features,
 feel free to open an issue or a pull request; I do plan on maintaining this library.